MEng Design Engineering

 Design engineering concerns the design of products, services, systems, as well as experiences and artefacts relevant to designing and enabling modern society and the society of tomorrow.

-This degree, with its first entry in 2015, develops a range of fundamental design and engineering skills with a particular emphasis on:
+This degree develops a range of fundamental design and engineering skills, with a particular emphasis on:

 - computer-aided engineering tools